RG146 course options – which one is for me?

 Staying on the right side of the law

 ASIC’s intention is to ensure all providers of product advice are suitably qualified.
 It is important to appreciate that it is unlawful to provide advice to Australian retail clients in any area or on any financial product where you do not meet the education standards in accordance with ASIC RG146 guidelines, and be authorised by an Australian Financial Services Licensee (AFSL).
 That is often your employer, however self employed people can also obtain their own AFSL.

 Did you know, you could have a Masters Degree in Economics and still be required to complete RG146 training if you wanted to work in many jobs within the financial services industry?
-Ultimately it depends on the job role as to what RG 146 training (if any) you must complete.
+Ultimately it depends on the job role as to what RG146 training (if any) you must complete.
 There are knowledge and skill areas covered in the ASIC course units.
 An important element is to understand your regulatory obligations comprehensively when giving financial advice, particularly the Future of Financial Advice (FOFA) reforms.
 If you have studied elsewhere, we will look at your qualifications and experience and provide advice on your options regarding obtaining recognition of prior learning (RPL).